mitre/callisto/README.md

 ## Requirements

-Callisto is implemented in Java, requiring Java version 1.4 or later, obtainable from Sun Microsystems at http://java.sun.com/.
+Callisto is implemented in Java, requiring Java version 1.5 or later.
 Other required libraries are included with the distribution of Callisto, as mentioned in the Acknowledgements.